Bezbakri/Space-Invaders/README.md

 # A Space Invaders clone in Python

 Use your arrow keys (or the 'A' and 'D' keys) to move, and Spacebar to shoot.
-Try to get the highest score, and don't get hit!
+Try to get the highest score possible (it does get saved), and don't get hit!

 ## setup